memgraph/docs/docs/installation/windows/docker-installation.md

 ## Installation guide {#installation-guide}

-If you installed Docker and downloaded the latest Memgraph Docker image, import the image using the following command:
+If you installed Docker and downloaded the latest Memgraph Docker image, import the image by entering the following command in `CMD` or `Windows PowerShell`:

 ```console
 docker load -i /path/to/memgraph-<version>-docker.tar.gz